Can You Get Addicted to Kratom?

 - At low doses of 1-5 grams, the side effects on withdrawal are very mild that may include flushing and dilated pupils.

-- At moderate doses of 5-15 grams, the side effects include stimulation like anxiety increase, nausea, and Git disturbances.
+- At moderate doses of 5-15 grams, the side effects include stimulation like nervousness increase, nausea, and Git disturbances.

 - For higher doses, the symptoms are severe and may include tachycardia and even Cardiac Arrest and is a medical emergency.